QiTech-Industries/Winder/esp/src/functionality.md

 # Functionality and features
 This document lists features and their requirements.
-It is meant to be used both as documentation and as a template for testprotocols.
+It is meant to be used both as documentation and as a template for test protocols.

 ## Base features
 1. Power up motors on start
-	- The humming of the motors indicates that the machine has succesfully started
+	- The humming of the motors indicates that the machine has successfully started
 1. Persistent configuration
     - On machine-start the last known configuration is loaded and used if valid
 	- On change (in the webfrontend) the current configuration is saved